nevinmathew/My-Travel-Journal/README.md

 ## License

 This project is licensed under the - License.
-See the LICENSE file for details.
+See the [License](./LICENSE) file for details.